Style on a budget is key in European hotels battle

-With its promise of high design at low prices, Mueller’s fast-growing Motel One chain has joined citizenM and B&B Hotels as part of a new breed of hotels leading the charge on established budget brands such as Travelodge, Whitbread’s Premier Inn (WTB.L) and Accor’s Formule 1 (ACCP.PA).
+With its promise of high design at low prices, Mueller’s fast-growing Motel One chain has joined citizenM and B&B Hotels as part of a new breed of hotels leading the charge on established budget brands such as Travelodge, Whitbread’s Premier Inn and Accor’s Formule 1.

 Mueller, Motel One’s chief executive and founder, aims to bring the brand’s turquoise and cream stylings to the UK, Austria and Belgium.
 “There’s not a German hotel chain with an international presence,” he said.
 “We want to change that.”